 When it comes to differentiating cold brew from iced coffee, many think the two are synonymous.
 Guess again!
-Cold brew coffee is in a league of it’s own (okay we might be a little bias), and we’re here to tell you why:
+Cold brew coffee is in a league of it’s own, and we’re here to tell you why.

 There are several major differences that separate cold brew from traditional iced coffee, and it all begins with the way the coffee is brewed.
 When it comes to brewing coffee, the methods vary by the amount of time that the water is in contact with the grounds.
 Most brew methods involve pouring hot water over ground coffee beans to strain out a quick cup of coffee, but cold brewers know that good things take time.